aquaris-dev/aquaris-dev.github.io/_posts/2017-01-21-device-status.md

 Although the LineageOS project was started only a few weeks ago, it is already in full swing today: Take a look at the latest blog post which was published earlier this week that gives an update from the LineageOS developers:
 [http://lineageos.org/Update-and-Build-Prep/](http://lineageos.org/Update-and-Build-Prep/)

 The Gerrit Review system (the place where most of the development happens) is already live and receiving lots of contributions for LineageOS.
 Most (if not all) devices have been rebranded to the new name, and so have we done.
-You can check the latest changes for all BQ devices here: [https://review.lineageos.org/#/q/project:%255ELineageOS/android_.*_bq_.*](https://review.lineageos.org/#/q/project:%255ELineageOS/android_.*_bq_.*)
+You can check the latest changes for all bq devices here: [https://review.lineageos.org/#/q/project:%255ELineageOS/android_.*_bq_.*](https://review.lineageos.org/#/q/project:%255ELineageOS/android_.*_bq_.*)

 Meanwhile, some big parts of the infrastructure are still missing.
 Most notably, there are no releases yet.
 We can’t give you an ETA right now, but rest assured that they will come as soon as possible…